ozgunsarioguz/ozgunsarioguz/README.md

 - 👋 Hi, I’m @ozgunsarioguz
-- 👀 I’m developing myself in front-end & back-end software development
+- 👀 I’m developing myself in software development as well as in Computer Science.
-- 🌱 I’m currently learning Javascript, frameworks and libraries such as React, Angular, as well as Git, Networks, CI/CD, Containerization with Docker, and many other discipline.
 - 📫 How to reach me ...

 <!---